Afib News & Events

 - Find afib services — find doctors, hospitals, and afib or arrhythmia centers that specialize in treating atrial fibrillation

-Here are some videos and articles that are generally helpful for those with afib:
+Here are some videos and articles that are helpful for those with afib:

 - Noted Electrophysiologist Discusses Atrial Fibrillation Guidelines — usual treatment options for those newly-diagnosed with afib and what patients should ask their doctors